 2. Astronomy

 You might think that getting into astronomy requires a lot of study and some pretty expensive gear.
 But, at its most basic, all you need to do is go outside on a clear night and look up.
-Our introduction to stargazing has some useful information to help you get started.
+Our introduction to stargazing has some useful tips to help you get started.

 What’s more, amateur stargazers often make valuable contributions to the science of astronomy – so who knows, you could even find yourself making a discovery.
 To learn more about how to become a hobbyist astronomer, check out this article from The Planetary Society.